 At first, Candy ran the organization single-handedly.
 Currently, the organization consists of eleven dedicated staffers, has a presence in all 50 states and has recognized more than 10,300 scholars and installed over 270 Ben Carson Reading Rooms around the country.

 Candy and her husband have written three books together, including the New York Times bestseller, America the Beautiful: Rediscovering What Made This Nation Great, and One Nation: What We Can All Do to Save America’s Future and A More Perfect Union: What We the People Can Do to Reclaim Our Constitutional Liberties.
 In 2016, Candy released her solo book titled A Doctor In The House: My Life With Ben Carson.

 Candy and Ben have three sons and daughter-in-laws.
-The recent addition of two granddaughters has given Candy the new name of Mumsee!
+The recent addition of grandchildren has given Candy the new name of Mumsee!